excellalabs/docker-workshop-2/README-Kubernetes.1.md

 * Manifest (configuration) files:  Written in YAML or JSON, these files describe the desired state of your application in terms of Kubernetes API objects.
 A file can include one or more API object descriptions (manifests).

 * Pods: This is the basic unit for all of the workloads you run on Kubernetes.
-It is a group of one or more containers with shared storage, network and a specification for how to run.
+It is a wrapper around a group of one or more containers with shared storage, network and a specification for how to run.
+It represents processes that would run on the same server in the pre-container world.
+Pods do act like a single server.

     The motivations for pods include